Lenses and Frames

 The knowledgeable staff at Lifetime Eyecare will consider long-term wearing comfort, style, features and function when suggesting a new pair of eyeglasses.
 The eyeglasses become as unique as the person taking them home.

 Selecting the right eyeglass lens depends largely on its function.
-From single vision lenses to progressive polycarbonate lenses, we are happy to help you find what best suits your needs.
+From single vision lenses to progressive lenses, we are happy to help you find what best meets your needs.
 Regardless of your situation, your eye care provider can help determine what types of lenses will work best for you in terms of comfort, function and design.

 When choosing a frame, the shape and size of the frame should enhance the color of your eyes, complement your skin tone and play up the best features of your face shape.